Qin campaign against the Baiyue: Post Qin

-Following the collapse of the Qin dynasty, Zhao Tuo (Triệu Đà) took control of Guangzhou and extended his territory south of the Red River as one of the primary targets of the Qin dynasty was to secure important coastal seaports for trade.
-In 208 BC, the Qin Chinese renegade general Zhao Tuo (Triệu Đà) had reached Cổ Loa Citadel, capital of the state of Âu Lạc.
+Following the collapse of the Qin dynasty, the Qin Chinese renegade general Zhao Tuo took control of Guangzhou and extended his territory south of the Red River as one of the primary targets of the Qin dynasty was to secure important coastal seaports for trade.

+In 208 BC, Zhao Tuo reached Cổ Loa Citadel, capital of the state of Âu Lạc.
 There, he defeated An Dương Vương and established the Nanyue kingdom during the same year.
 Following Zhao's capture of Au Lac, Zhao partitioned it into two prefectures Jiaozhi and Jiuzhen.
+Zhao established his capital at Panyu (modern-day Guangzhou) and divided his empire into seven provinces, which were administered by a mix of Han Chinese and Yue feudal lords.

+By the end of the Qin dynasty, Zhao Tuo claimed independence from Qin and declared himself the emperor of Nanyue in 207 BC.
+At its height, Nanyue was the strongest of the Yue states, with Zhao declaring himself emperor and receiving allegiance from the neighboring kings.
+Zhao opened up Guangxi and southern China to the immigration of hundreds of thousands of Han Chinese and the kingdom of Nanyue was established after the collapse of the Qin dynasty in 204 BC.

+With dynastic changes, geopolitical upheavals, famines, wars, and foreign invasions, Han Chinese living within the confines of Northern and Central China were forced to venture out and expand into the unknown regions of the south.
+Prior to the Qin conquest, what is now modern Southern China encompassed territories beyond the Han Chinese heartland, which were inhabited by diverse non-Han tribal groups that included the vast conglomerations Baiyue whom were regarded by the inbound Northern and Central Han Chinese immigrants as foreign and barbarian.
+For a long time, what are now designated as the southern parts of contemporary China and Northern Vietnam were considered barbarian, as it was populated by numerous non-Han minorities unaccustomed to Chinese peculiarities that were regarded by the Han migrants as alien and unfamiliar.

-By the end of the Qin dynasty, many rebellions led Zhao Tuo (Triệu Đà) to claim independence from the imperial government and declared himself the emperor of Nanyue in 207 BC.
-Zhao (Triệu) led the region to rise up against the much despised Qinshi Emperor.
-With dynastic changes, wars, and foreign invasions, Han Chinese living in Central China were forced to expand into the southern regions.
-Zhao (Triệu) opened up Guangxi and southern China to the immigration of hundreds of thousands of Han Chinese and the kingdom of Nanyue was established after the collapse of the Qin dynasty in 204 BC.
-Zhao (Triệu) established his capital at Panyu (modern Guangzhou) and divided his empire into seven provinces, which were administered by a mix of Han Chinese and Yue feudal lords.
-At its height, Nanyue was the strongest of the Yue states, with Zhao (Triệu) declaring himself emperor and receiving allegiance from the neighboring kings.
-During Han Wudi's reign in 111 BC, the powerful Han dynasty launched an expedition to annex Nanyue.
-Five armies led by the Han general Lu Bode were met by two Nanyue legates at the Giao Chi border; with the two men offering Nanyue's acceptance of the Han dynasty annexation and provided the invading army with 100 cattle, 1000 measures of wine, and tokens of submission to be assimilated into the Han empire.
+During Han Wudi's reign in 111 BC, a militarily powerful Han dynasty launched an expedition to conquer and annex Nanyue.
+Five armies led by the Han general Lu Bode were met by two Nanyue legates at the Giao Chi border; with the two men offering Nanyue's acceptance of the Han dynasty annexation and provided the invading army with 100 cattle, 1000 measures of wine, and other tokens of submission to be absorbed into the Han empire.